Dearborn House Healing Garden Project

 -First round of planting

-Phase one of the new healing garden will be taking place in the coming months.
+Phase one of the new healing garden is taking place Spring/Summer 2024 .
 Stay tuned for updates and plans on phase two!

 Questions about the project?
 Contact Horticulture Manager, Megan Stanek at [email protected]